 And, there’s no time to waste, so let’s dive in.

-Where can I get an education loan for an MS degree in the US?
+Where can I get the best education loan for an MS degree in the US?

 In principle, Indian students have 4 options to get an education loan to study abroad:

 - Domestic banks.